iotaledger/tangle-utils-website/client/DEPLOYMENT.md

     "apiEndpoint": "ENDPOINT",                      /* The url of the api endpoint e.g. https://api.my-domain.com */
     "nodesMainnet": [                               /* List of mainnet nodes to load balance across */
         {
-            "provider": "https://MYNODE/",          /* A node to perform Tangle operations */ "depth": 3,                             /* Depth to use for attaches */
-            "mwm": 9                                /* MWM to use for attaches */
+            "provider": "MYNODE",                   /* A node to perform Tangle operations */ "depth": 3,                             /* Depth to use for attaches */ "mwm": 9                                /* MWM to use for attaches */ }
-        }
     ],
     "nodesDevnet": [                                /* List of devnet nodes to load balance across */
         {
-            "provider": "https://MYNODE/",          /* A node to perform Tangle operations */ "depth": 3,                             /* Depth to use for attaches */
-            "mwm": 9                                /* MWM to use for attaches */
+            "provider": "MYNODE",                   /* A node to perform Tangle operations */ "depth": 3,                             /* Depth to use for attaches */ "mwm": 9                                /* MWM to use for attaches */ }
-        }